Jachokoreto/c01-get_next_line/README.md

 ## Should do
 - return read line on success; return NULL if nothing to read or error
-- read from a file and standard input
 - libft is not allowed, needed functions will be contain in allowed .c files
 - Must compile with flag *-D BUFFER_SIZE=xx* (see below)